 R338 Comparative Social Systems (3 cr.)
+P: R100 or consent of the instructor.
 History and general theories of comparative sociology.
 Major focus on comparative analyses of social structure, kinship, policy and bureaucracy, economics and stratification, and institutionalized belief systems.
 Some attention is given to culture and personality and to cross-cultural methodology.

 R344 Juvenile Delinquency and Society (3 cr.)
+P: R100 or consent of the instructor.
 Legal definition of delinquency, measurement and distribution of delinquency.
 Causal theories considered for empirical adequacy and policy implications.
 Procedures for processing juvenile offenders by police, courts, and prisons are examined.

 R345 Crime and Society (3 cr.)
+P: R100 or consent of the instructor.
 Examination of the creation, selection, and disposition of persons labeled criminal.
 Emphasis on crime as an expression of group conflict and interest.
 Critique of academic and popular theories of crime and punishment.

 R346 Control of Crime (3 cr.)
+P: R100 or consent of the instructor.
 History, objectives, and operation of the crime control system in relation to its sociopolitical context.
 Critical examination of philosophies of punishment and programs of rehabilitation.

 R349 Practicum in Victimology (3 cr.)
+P: R100 or consent of the instructor.
 The role of the victim in the criminal justice system is examined through both course work and practical experience as a volunteer with the Marion County Prosecutor's Witness-Victim Assistance Program.
 Recommended for students with interest in deviance, criminology, law, criminal justice, and social service.

 R356 Foundations of Social Theory (3 cr.)
+P: R100 or consent of the instructor.
 Examination of the fundamental issues and perspectives in classical theories.
 Special focus will be on analysis of the major nineteenth-century theories that influenced later sociological thought.

 R357 Contemporary Sociological Theory (3 cr.)
+P: R100, R356, or consent of the instructor.
 Emphasis on theoretical developments of the twentieth century and the relationships of current theories to classical theories.

 R359 Introduction to Sociological Statistics (3 cr.)
+P: R100, R251, or consent of the instructor.
 Measures of central tendency, dispersion, standardizing and normalizing procedures, and simple index numbers.
 Simple notions of probability as related to statistical inference (means, proportions, binomial distribution, chi-square, simple regression).

 R381 Social Factors in Health and Illness (3 cr.)
+P: R100 or consent of the instructor.
 Focus on the reciprocal relationships between social and physiological factors in health and illness.
 Specific considerations include ways in which physical status influences social behavior and the manner in which social structure enhances or endangers physical health.

 R382 Social Organization of Health Care (3 cr.)
+P: R100 or consent of the instructor.
 Survey of the nature of health care systems.
 Patient and professional role behavior are explored as well as the characteristics of different health care settings.

 R410 Alcohol and Society (3 cr.)
+P: R100 or consent of the instructor.
 This is a survey of the use and abuse of alcohol, including extent of use, history of use and abuse, "biology" of alcohol, alcoholism as a problem, legal actions, and treatment strategies.